Skip to main content

 The denominator is the bottom number of a fraction.
 So in the fraction 3/8 the denominator is 8.
 In the fraction 5/6 the denominator is 6.

-In Y2 children are taught to find one half, one quarter and three quarters of shapes.
+In Year 1, children are taught to recognise, find and name one half and one quarter.

-In Year 3 they start to write fractions correctly, using fraction notation (looking at the diagram below, writing '3/6' to express what they are seeing).
-At this point they will be introduced to the concept of numerator and denominator.
+In Year 3, they start using fraction notation (looking at the diagram below, writing 3/6 to express what they are seeing).

 It is helpful for them to see diagrams so that they are aware that the denominator is the total number of parts.